 invites Member States particularly in the Africa region

-to implement the provisions of Recommendation ITU-T E.161.1 and, in particular, to consider whether 112 or 911 should be used as a single primary emergency number, or 112 and 911 should be used as secondary alternative emergency numbers.
+1 to implement the provisions of Recommendation ITU-T E.161.1 and, in particular, to consider 112 to be used as a primary emergency number, and 911 to be used as a secondary alternative emergency number;

+2 that have not implemented a common emergency number in line with Recommendation ITU-T E.161.1 to seek technical assistance from the Telecommunication Standardization Bureau;

+2. to consider having mechanisms or guidelines that would assist in the implementation of this resolution;

+3 to share their updated numbering plan information including emergency numbers according to Recommendation ITU-T E.129.